 Beginning as early as 1891, Baron Hirsch supported the settlement of Jewish farmers in Connecticut.
 By 1928 there were over 5000 Jewish farm families in the state.
 The Baron Hirsch Fund and its subsidiary the Jewish Agricultural Society (JAS) sponsored these projects.
-The projects continued throughout the first half of the 20th Century, helping not only the Russian Jews escaping pogroms in the first part of the century, but after WWII Holocaust survivors as well.
-Continue reading
+The projects continued throughout the first half of the 20th Century.
+They not only helped the Russian Jews escaping pogroms in the first part of the century, but after WWII Holocaust survivors as well.
+Continue reading →

 Entrance to the Quatro Irmaos Farming Community Cemetery

-This post contains a short history of the Brazilian communities and some references.
-Baron Hirsch established the Jewish Colonization Agency (JCA) in 1891 to “to assist and promote the emigration of Jews from any part of Europe or Asia… and to form and establish colonies in various parts of North and South America ….”.
-And during his lifetime the Agency supported farming communities for Eastern European Jewish immigrants in Argentina and Canada.
+This post contains a short history of the Brazilian Jewish farming communities supported by Baron Hirch’s legacy and some references.
+Baron Hirsch established the Jewish Colonization Agency (JCA) in 1891 “to assist and promote the emigration of Jews from any part of Europe or Asia… and to form and establish colonies in various parts of North and South America ….”.
+And during the Baron’s lifetime the Agency supported farming communities for Eastern European Jewish immigrants in Argentina, the United States and Canada.

-But after the Baron’s death in 1896, the new directors of the JCA decided to establish additional communiities in the extreme South of Brazil, near the city of Santa Maria in the State of Rio Grande do Sul.
-Continue reading
+But after the Baron’s death in 1896, the new directors of the JCA decided to establish additional communiities in the extreme South of Brazil.
+They were located near the city of Santa Maria in the State of Rio Grande do Sul.
+Continue reading →

 The Tifereth Israel Synagogue, Alliance Community, New Jersey , Built 1884-1885